-In this section, we prove the other direction of Theorem \ref{theorem:main}: any rational surface singularity which is Lipschitz normally embedded is minimal.

-\begin{remark} A Lipschitz normally embedded surface singularity is not necessarily minimal.
-A counter-example is given by the (non rational) hypersurface in $\Bbb C^3$ with equation $xy(x+y) + z^4=0$.
-It is a superisolated singularity.
-The graph of its minimal resolution factorizing through Nash has four vertices.
+In this section, we prove the other direction of Theorem \ref{theorem:main}: any rational surface singularity which is LNE is minimal \begin{remark} An LNE surface singularity is not necessarily minimal.
+A counter-example is given by the (non rational) hyper surface in $\mathbb C^3$ with equation $xy(x+y) + z^4=0$.
+It is a super isolated singularity.
+The graph of its minimal resolution factorizing through Nash modification has four vertices.
 It consists of a central vertex and three bamboos of length one, these three leaves being the $\cal L$-nodes, and the central vertex the single $\cal P$-node. \end{remark}